apache/drill/_docs/install/060-starting-the-web-ui.md

 ![Web Console]({{ site.baseurl }}/docs/img/web-ui.png)

-If user authentication is enabled, Drill 1.2 and later prompts you for a user name and password:
+If [user authentication]({{site.baseurl}}/docs/configuring-user-authentication/) is enabled, Drill 1.2 and later prompts you for a user name and password:

 ![Web Console Login]({{ site.baseurl }}/docs/img/web-ui-login.png)

-If an administrator logs in, all the Web Console controls appear: Query, Profiles, Storage, Metrics, Threads, and Options.
+If an [administrator]({{ site.baseurl }}/docs/configuring-user-authentication/#administrator-privileges) logs in, all the Web Console controls appear: Query, Profiles, Storage, Metrics, Threads, and Options.

 ![Web Console Admin View]({{ site.baseurl }}/docs/img/web-ui-admin-view.png)

-If a user, who is not an administrator, logs in, the Web Console controls are limited to Query, Metrics, Threads controls, and possibly, Profiles.
-An administrator can give users permission to access the Profiles control.
+If a user, who is not an administrator, logs in, the Web Console controls are limited to Query, Metrics, and Profiles.
+The Profiles page for a non-administrator user contains the profiles of all queries the user issued either through ODBC, JDBC, or the Web Console.
+The Profiles pages for administrators contains the profiles of all queries executed on a cluster.
 Only administrators can see and use the Storage control for managing storage plugin configurations.

 ![Web Console User View]({{ site.baseurl }}/docs/img/web-ui-user-view.png)